 See Related: Best Caribbean Islands to Visit

-In the Cayo district, located in western Belize, you’ll find jungle-covered mountains, ancient Mayan ruins, and breathtaking caves.
+In the Cayo district in western Belize, you’ll find jungle-covered mountains, ancient Mayan ruins, and breathtaking caves.
 I highly recommend taking a full- or half-day tour like this one, where you’ll discover Mayan temples, rivers that flow through caves, and an exciting zip line.

-Along the east coast of the country, you’ll find the Cayes, a series of small islands that surround the coast of the country.
-Don’t miss the Great Blue Hole, a gargantuan marine sinkhole that reaches a depth of 410 feet.
-You can see it by a dive-boat day trip or sightseeing flight by the local airline.
+Along the country’s east coast, you’ll find the Cayes, a series of small islands surrounding the coast of the country.
+Don’t miss the Great Blue Hole, a gargantuan marine sinkhole reaching 410 feet.
+You can see it on a dive-boat day trip or a sightseeing flight by the local airline.

-For a slower-paced activity, I recommend this Food Tasting City Tour throughout Belize City.
-I believe food is one of the best ways to experience a new place.
+I recommend this Food Tasting City Tour throughout Belize City for a slower-paced activity.
+Food is one of the best ways to experience a new place.